Private Bedroom and Bathroom

 What is the weather like on A Fresco Start 200 km Tour?

 A Fresco Start 200 km covers the last 200 km of the Camino in the Northwest region called Galicia.
-Here we enjoy a more temperate climate than other parts of the Camino de Santiago and in July and August the heat is not overwhelming like it can be on the plains of Castilla y Leon.
+Here we enjoy a more temperate climate, and it is generally cooler than other parts of the Camino de Santiago and Spain in the summer.

 For current and average monthly temperatures of Ponferrada and Santiago de Compostela, please click below: